 The great thing about them is that they change the menu and always providing new flavors they have concocted.

 Those are the two doughnuts I tried from their Shaftsbury Avenue store in central London.
 I love my doughnuts the best ones I have tried so far.
 They sell some vegan Doughnuts.
+The vegan Donuts are still very lovely to try.

 2. Maitre Choux